 Bunun Cultural Museum Introduction

-The Bunun Cultural Museum is located at the entrance of the Eastern Section of the Southern Cross-Island Highway.
-It was inaugurated in 2002 and features a majestic three-story building covering an area of 1.37 hectares, rich in indigenous cultural design.
-As you step inside the building, you'll find a diverse array of facilities.
-The first floor serves as the visitor information center for Haiduan Township, providing travel consultations.
-The second floor is an exhibition area, which hosts four special exhibitions each year.
-The third floor houses the Bunun Story House and an audio-visual classroom, showcasing various Bunun handicrafts and traditional daily necessities, such as wood carvings, weaving, pottery, wooden steamers, and rattan lunch boxes.
-Admission is free for self-guided tours, and guided tours can be arranged for professional explanations for visitors.
-Additionally, there is an audio-visual room available for meetings and workshops.
-Outside the museum, there is a performance plaza that serves as an important venue for Bunun cultural celebrations.
-The museum not only preserves Bunun culture but also serves as an important base for cultural transmission, integrating cultural development with agriculture and leisure industries.
-This aligns with the museum's active promotion and operational improvement plans.
-Therefore, for visitors looking to gain a deeper understanding of Bunun history and culture, a trip to the Bunun Cultural Museum is a worthwhile travel choice!
+The Bunun Cultural Museum is located at the entrance of the eastern section of the Southern Cross-Island Highway and opened in 2002.
+It is a three-story building covering an area of 1.37 hectares, featuring a grand architecture rich in indigenous cultural elements.
+Inside the building, visitors will find a variety of facilities: the first floor hosts the Nanheng Eastern Section Tourist Service Center, providing travel information; the second floor is the special exhibition area, which holds four fixed exhibitions each year.
+The third floor houses the Bunun Story Hall and an audio-visual classroom, showcasing various Bunun crafts and traditional living items, such as wood carvings, weaving, pottery, wooden steamers, and rattan lunch boxes.
+Admission is free, and visitors can also make reservations for guided tours for professional explanations.
+Additionally, there is an audio-visual room on the third floor that serves as a venue for workshops and meetings.
+Outside the museum, there is a performance plaza that is an important venue for Bunun cultural celebrations.
+The museum is not only a treasure trove for preserving Bunun culture but also a crucial base for cultural heritage transmission, integrating the development of culture, agriculture, and the leisure industry.
+This is currently an important goal in the museum's operational improvement plan.
+Therefore, if tourists want to gain a deeper understanding of Bunun history and culture, a visit to the Bunun Cultural Museum is a worthwhile travel choice!